 - Replace all glass doors and any windows near the ground with either safety glass or plastic.

-- Supervise your child when they swim.
+- Supervise your child when swimming.

 - Children should have someone to help them climb on a jungle gym or perform gymnastics.

 - Ask your child's doctor about your child participating in contact sports.